rubymonsters/ruby-for-beginners/02_learning_to_program.md

 used the language English trying to come up with an adequate solution to the problem "How can I best start learning to program?".
 Reading this text you also use the language English.
-If you think about what you are doing right now, you will notice that you do not think about English as a language at all.
+If you think about what you are doing right now, you will notice that you do not *think* about English as a language at all.
 Right?
-Instead you "use" the language in order to figure out what this author might be talking about, and what that might mean to you.
+Instead you *use* the language in order to figure out what this author might be talking about, and what that might mean to you.

 Try to remember when you last walked up the stairs.
 Walking up the stairs is a